 Funding the ILSC

-The ILSC receives an annual payment of at least $45 million, derived from investment returns of the Aboriginal and Torres Strait Islander Land Account, which funds the ILSC.
-The ILSC cannot access or use the capital of the Land Account.
+The ILSC receives an annual payment of at least $45 million, derived from investment returns of the Aboriginal and Torres Strait Islander Land and Sea Future Fund, which funds the ILSC.

 Reconciliation Action Plan